yamt/midonet-kubernetes/doc/custom-resource.md

 ### Limitations

 To keep the pusher controller simple, there are a few assumptions about how a Translation can be updated.
+The same restrictions apply in case of an upgrade of the controller with existing Translations.

-* The set of backend resources in a Translation does not change.
+* The set of backend resources in a Translation should not change.
+  Adding a backend resource to a Translation is ok.
+Removing them is not.
-* Unless a backend resource supports PUT in the backend, it does never be changed in the Translation.
+* Unless a backend resource supports PUT in the backend, it should never be changed in the Translation.
+* A backend resource should not belong to multiple Translations.